Skip to main content

 Creating a 3D bar chart

-1. Import a GeoJSON or Shapefile layer containing point or polygon geometry.
+1. Import a GeoJSON or Shapefile layer containing point or polygon geometry with at least one numeric column.

-4. Choose the height attribute from the dataset column list.
+4. Choose the height field from the dataset's numeric columns.

 Style options